 In 2009, together with the introduction of the new

 of the original TI-82 Stats.fr was changed to darker colors.

 Dismantling this TI-82 Stats.fr manufactured in May 2009 reveals no surprises, the printed circuit board (PCB) is identical with its predecessor.

-The picture on the right gives an enhanced view of the ASIC "TI-REF TI-738X" that clocks the Z-80 microprocessor with 6 MHz and incorporates the 32k Byte RAM and some supporting logic.
+The picture on the right gives an enhanced view of the ASIC "TI-REF TI-738X" that clocks the Z80 microprocessor with 6 MHz and incorporates the 32k Bytes RAM and some supporting logic.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.
 The ASIC was probably manufactured by Toshiba and recalls us the TI-83 Plus Silver Edition with the "TI-REF 83PL2M/TA2" ASIC and the early TI-84 Plus with its "TI-REF 83PLUSB/TA2" ASIC.